 Now let’s return to reality.
 Here’s what actually happened.

 In reality, however, the PUC put Enbridge — not Native Nations and environmental groups — in charge of both selecting and training the Independent Monitors, as if Enbridge wouldn’t have any bias in these decisions.
-(This is explained in detail in Enbridge’s Environmental Monitor Control Plan.)
+Under the plan, state agencies would review and sign off the hires.

 According to the PUC-approved plan, the monitors report directly to state agencies and are under their control.
-Yet as a practical matter, it seems clear the Independent Monitors are beholden to Enbridge, as Enbridge chose them for these jobs.
+Yet as a practical matter, it seems that the Independent Monitors would be beholden to Enbridge, as Enbridge chose them for these jobs and indirectly pays their salaries.
 This relationship could affect a monitor’s judgement in the field.
 If they are sticklers for the rules, could they get dropped from consideration for future jobs?

 Enbridge would seem to have its own incentives to avoid recommending monitors who aggressively enforce the rules, as its goal is to keep the project moving on schedule.

-Under the PUC-approved plan, Independent Monitors have a weak charge.
+Independent Monitors initially had a weak charge.
 They will “work in a review function to verify that environmental compliance is being achieved and to assess the success of Enbridge’s compliance program.”

-In practical terms, that means Independent Monitors won’t have the power to stop construction if they see a major permit violation.
-Instead, they would report the problem both to the appropriate state agency and to Enbridge inspectors.
+In practical terms, that meant Independent Monitors wouldn’t have the power to stop construction if they see a major permit violation.
+Instead, they would report the problem both to Enbridge staff and the state agency they work for.
 This, according to the plan, would “allow Enbridge the opportunity to timely address the issue.”

-It’s surprising that state agencies didn’t push for control over hiring and training the Independent Monitors who are supposed to be their eyes and ears on the ground.
-Instead, regulators are deferring to Enbridge’s judgement, showing an abundance of trust in a company they’re supposed to be regulating.
+State regulators deferred to Enbridge’s judgement, showing an abundance of trust in a company they’re supposed to be regulating.

 It’s not surprising that Enbridge would want this monitoring system.
 What’s surprising is that state regulators agreed to it.
 They seem blind to their pro-industry bias in these decisions, a bias that has permeated the Line 3 review process.